Steve F. Sapontzis

 Steven Frederic Sapontzis (born February 9, 1945) is an American moral philosopher.
-He is professor emeritus of philosophy at California State University, East Bay and specializes in animal ethics, environmental ethics and meta-ethics.
-His best known work is Morals, Reason, and Animals, published in 1987.
-Sapontzis' philosophy advocates for extending moral personhood and ethical consideration to animals based on their capacity for interests and suffering, challenging anthropocentric norms and speciesism, and instead promoting empathy, vegan activism, and systemic change to reduce animal exploitation.
+He is professor emeritus of philosophy at California State University, East Bay, and has written on animal ethics, environmental ethics, and meta-ethics.
+His best-known work is Morals, Reason, and Animals, published in 1987.

+Sapontzis has argued that non-human animals should be included within the moral community because they have interests and are capable of suffering.
+His work criticizes anthropocentrism and speciesism, and discusses the implications of animal ethics for practices including meat-eating, animal testing, and treatment of wild animals.

 Biography

 Early life and education

-Steven Frederic Sapontzis was born in New York City, the son of Zissis Peter and Lea Marie Vial Sapontzis on February 9, 1945.
+Steven Frederic Sapontzis was born in New York City on February 9, 1945, the son of Zissis Peter Sapontzis and Lea Marie Vial Sapontzis.

-Sapontzis obtained his BA from Rice University in 1967.
-He then studied at the University of Paris from 1967 to 1978, before enrolling at Yale University where he earned his MPhil in 1970, and PhD.
-His thesis is entitled Merleau-Ponty and Philosophical Methodology.
+Sapontzis obtained his B.A. from Rice University in 1967.
+He then studied at the University of Paris before enrolling at Yale University, where he earned his MPhil in 1970 and PhD in 1971.
+His doctoral thesis was titled Merleau-Ponty and Philosophical Methodology.

 Career

-Sapontzis joined the philosophy faculty at California State University, East Bay, in 1971, becoming professor emeritus on his retirement in 1999.
+Sapontzis joined the philosophy faculty at California State University, Hayward in 1971, and became professor emeritus after his retirement in 1999.

-Sapontzis was co-founder, in 1985, of the journal Between the Species: A Journal of Ethics and served as its initial co-editor.
-He was a member of the board of the American Philosophical Quarterly (1991–1994), and sat on the animal welfare research committee at Lawrence Berkeley Laboratory (1986–1990).
-Sapontzis was also one of the first members of the board of directors of the Society for the Study of Ethics and Animals.
+In 1985, Sapontzis co-founded the journal Between the Species and served as one of its first co-editors.
+He was a member of the board of the American Philosophical Quarterly from 1991 to 1994, and sat on the animal welfare research committee at Lawrence Berkeley Laboratory from 1986 to 1990.
+He was also one of the first members of the board of directors of the Society for the Study of Ethics and Animals.

-Sapontzis has published numerous academic papers.
-He has also authored two books.
-Morals, Reason, and Animals (1987) examines issues related to speciesism and the moral consideration of nonhuman animals, and has been described in retrospect as a notable and original work of its time.
-His second book, Subjective Morals, published in 2011, critically examines the foundations, benefits, and harms of moral values, challenging traditional moral philosophy and proposing ways to balance their positive and negative impacts.
-He additionally edited the volume Food for Thought: The Debate over Eating Meat (2004).
+Sapontzis has published academic papers on animal ethics, environmental ethics, and meta-ethics.
+His first book, Morals, Reason, and Animals (1987), examines speciesism and the moral consideration of non-human animals.
+The organisation Animal Ethics described it retrospectively as an original work in animal ethics.
+His second book, Subjective Morals (2011), examines moral values and their effects.
+He also edited Food for Thought: The Debate over Eating Meat (2004).

 Personal life

-In 1983, Sapontzis and his future wife established Hayward Friends of Animals, to create a volunteer initiative supporting their local municipal animal shelter.
+In 1983, Sapontzis and his future wife established Hayward Friends of Animals, a volunteer initiative supporting their local municipal animal shelter.
 He married Jeanne Marie Gocker on December 25, 1992.
-They now operate Second Chance, Helping the Pets of People in the Need, an initiative aimed at providing assistance to financially disadvantaged individuals caring for companion animals in California.
+They later operated Second Chance, Helping the Pets of People in Need, an initiative providing assistance to financially disadvantaged people caring for companion animals in California.